Criminal Justice and Intelligence Alumna an Investigator for City of Pittsburgh

 Employer: City of Pittsburgh Office of Municipal Investigations

 Degrees earned: B.S. in Intelligence and National Security, 2010 and M.S. in Criminal Justice Administration, 2011

-College Activities: United Student Government ambassador, Society for Intelligence and National Security club and sophomore representative for intelligence and national security program
+College Activities: Ambassador for United Student Government, Society for Intelligence and National Security club and sophomore representative for intelligence and national security program

 Hometown: New York, N.Y.